kimoppalfens/kimoppalfens.github.io/_posts/2018-12-10-CMG with HTTP.md

 ## The Certificate requirements - Public issues certificate ##

 If you don't have an internal PKI you can always purchase a "Server Authentication" certificate from any of the registered certificate authorities (GoDaddy, Verisign, ...)
-However, you won't be able to get them to issue you a certificate for "CMGOSCC.cloudapp.net" since you don't own cloudapp.net .
+However, you won't be able to get them to issue you a certificate for "CMGOSCC.cloudapp.net" since you don't own cloudapp.net.
 However, you should be able to purchase something like "CMG.Yourdomain.Com".
-But as I've stated before, internally our CMG is known as , for me, "CMGOSCC.cloudapp.net", To resolve that "issue", you need to create a CName record with your public DNS provider that will translate "CMG.Yourdomain.Com" to "CMGOSCC.cloudapp.net".
+But as I've stated before, internally our CMG is known as, for me, "CMGOSCC.cloudapp.net".
+To resolve that "issue", you need to create a CName record with your public DNS provider that will translate "CMG.Yourdomain.Com" to "CMGOSCC.cloudapp.net".

 ## Enhanced HTTP site systems ##